Heavy-Vehicle-Networking-At-U-Tulsa/can-man-in-the-middle/README.md

 ## Testing with an SSS2
-Plug in the CAN-in-the-middle to the SSS2 and turn on the keyswitch of the SSS2 (press the knob for 2 seconds).
+Plug in the CAN-in-the-middle to the Smart Sensor Simulator 2 and turn on the keyswitch of the SSS2 (press the knob for 2 seconds).
-Log into the beaglbone and run `candump any` to see a stream of CAN traffic.
-Both green and red leds should be on.
+Log into the BeagleBone and run `candump any` to see a stream of CAN traffic.
+Both green and red leds on the SSS2should be on.

 Try `cangen can0` to see the green led ficker.
 Try `cangen can1` to see the red led flicker.

 ### Using CAN Utils as a bridge

 `candump -s 2 -B can0 can1&`

 `candump -s 2 -B can1 can0&`

 will bridge the two networks.

 To make this into a service that runs on boot add these two lines to the `/etc/rc.local` file.

-Can-utils is installed in `/usr/bin`
+can-utils is installed in `/usr/bin`
 ```
 $ which candump
 /usr/bin/candump